edflow/autoencoders/README.md

 ```

 If you haven't extracted the data, you can also place
-`ILSVRC2012_img_train.tar`/`ILSVRC2012_img_val.tar` into
+`ILSVRC2012_img_train.tar`/`ILSVRC2012_img_val.tar` (or symlinks to them) into
-`${XDG_CACHE}/autoencoders/data/ILSVRC2012_train/`/`${XDG_CACHE}/autoencoders/data/ILSVRC2012_validation/`,
+`${XDG_CACHE}/autoencoders/data/ILSVRC2012_train/` /
-which will then be extracted into above structure without downloading it again.
+`${XDG_CACHE}/autoencoders/data/ILSVRC2012_validation/`, which will then be
+extracted into above structure without downloading it again.
+Note that this
+will only happen if neither a folder
+`${XDG_CACHE}/autoencoders/data/ILSVRC2012_{split}/data/` nor a file
+`${XDG_CACHE}/autoencoders/data/ILSVRC2012_{split}/.ready` exist.
+Remove them
+if you want to force running the dataset preparation again.

 ### AnimalFaces
 This dataset was for example used in [FUNIT](https://nvlabs.github.io/FUNIT/).
-It contains all 149 carnivorous mammal animal
+It contains all 149 carnivorous mammal animal classes from the ImageNet
-classes from the ImageNet dataset.
+dataset.
 If this dataset is not available on your disk, the dataset will
-automatically be build upon first use, following the cropping procedure as described and
+automatically be build upon first use, following the cropping procedure as
-implemented [here](https://github.com/nvlabs/FUNIT/).
-Note that this requires that the __ImageNet__ dataset is already
+described and implemented [here](https://github.com/nvlabs/FUNIT/).
+Note that
+this requires that the `ImageNet` dataset is already present as described
-present as described above.
+above.

-We provide two different splits of this dataset:
+We provide two different splits of this dataset,

 - The *"classic"* FUNIT split: Here, the train set contains images of
     119 animal classes, while the test set contains 30 *different* classes.
-    - train split: __AnimalFacesTrain__
+    - train split: `AnimalFacesTrain`
-    - test split: __AnimalFacesTest__
+    - test split: `AnimalFacesTest`

-- The *"shared"* split: __AnimalFacesShared__: Here, both the train and test split contain images of
+- The *"shared"* split: `AnimalFacesShared`: Here, both the train and test split contain images of
     *all* 149 classes.
+    - train split: `AnimalFacesSharedTrain`
+    - test split: `AnimalFacesSharedTest`

+And an additional subset of `AnimalFacesShared` available as

-    - train split: __AnimalFacesSharedTrain__
+- train split: `AnimalFacesRestrictedTrain`
-    - test split: __AnimalFacesSharedTest__
+- test split: `AnimalFacesRestrictedTest`

 ### ImageNetAnimals
-This dataset contains the same images as __AnimalFacesShared__, but *without* cropping.
+This dataset contains the same images as `AnimalFaces`, but *without* cropping.
+In this case, the split follows that of ImageNet itself.
+Note that this is
+incompatible with the splits of AnimalFaces because the latter is a subset of
+the ImageNet train split.

-- train split: __ImageNetAnimalsTrain__
+- train split: `ImageNetAnimalsTrain`
-- test split: __ImageNetAnimalsValidation__
+- test split: `ImageNetAnimalsValidation`